-Being in debt is not a great way to live your life because it feels almost like you aren’t living life at all, you’re just struggling to get by and can’t actually enjoy even the small things that you used to love.
+Being in debt is not a great way to live your life because it feels almost like you aren’t living life at all, you’re just struggling to get by and can’t actually enjoy even the small things that used to bring you joy.

 Despite how draining being in debt could be, it’s not entirely hopeless, regardless of how little money you have.
 It is possible for you to get out of debt when you’re broke and still be able to enjoy yourself a bit during the process.

-You can get out of debt, it is just going to take a few small changes that you can make over the next few weeks and starting making real progress towards being better financially.
+You can get out of debt when you’re broke, it is just going to take a few small changes that you can make over the next few weeks and start making progress towards being better financially.
 Let’s dig in to how to get out of debt when you’re broke, and start changing your life!